jeffreylanters/unity-entity-component-system/README.md

 <!-- TODO OnEntityInitialzed, OnEntityEnabled, OnPhysics, ShouldUpdate, OnUpdate, OnRender, OnDrawGui, OnDrawGizmos, OnDisabled, OnEntityDisabled, OnEntityWillDestroy, OnWillDestroy -->

-**Checking wether an Entity is enabled:** To check whether Entities are enable or disabled, the [Component](#components) consists of a property isEnabled.
+### Checking wether an Entity is enabled

+To check whether Entities are enable or disabled, the [Component](#components) consists of a property isEnabled.
 Getting the value will return a boolean informing if the Entity is enabled or not.

 ```csharp
 public class MovementSystem : System<MovementSystem, MovementComponent> {